Property

 What is the best type of property for buy to let?

-An HMO in Hull (see best buy to let areas below) might give you a very high rental yield, but it will almost inevitably require more work on your behalf.
+An house in multiple occupation (HMO) packed with tenants in Hull (see below) might give you a very high rental yield, but it will almost inevitably require more work on your behalf.

 On the other side of the coin, a luxury apartment in the centre of London might not have anywhere near as good rental yield, but at the same time, will more than likely require minimal input from your side and do better in terms of capital gains.